kurtcz/Ogle/docs/README.md

 - Ogle adds two new endpoints to your application.
 - To search and download logs navigate to `/ogle`
 - To view log metrics navigate to `/ogle/metrics`
+- If you opt in to using full-text log search then you need to define 'LogIndexFolder' in your settings file.
+Full-text index improves search speed but it takes up around 50% more disc space.
+- To create an index at the each day call `/ogle/CreateIndexOnAllServers?date=yyyy-MM-dd&overwriteExisting=true`
+- To delete an existing full-text index call `/ogle/DeleteIndexOnAllServers?date=yyyy-MM-dd`

 Call to fetch metrics for a given day will be distributed to all web application nodes, which will parse the logs and return the metrics which will then be displayed on the chart and in the table below.

-- If you opt in to using full-text log search then you need to create the indices at the end of every day.
-To do so call

-`/ogle/CreateIndexOnAllServers?date=yyyy-MM-dd&overwriteExisting=true`

-Ogle will create a full-text index for each day.
-To delete an index call

-`/ogle/DeleteIndexOnAllServers?date=yyyy-MM-dd`

 ## Ogle Repository
 Parsing request metrics from the logs is a time consuming task - to shorten metrics response times register one of Ogle Repository NuGet packages.